-Results from recent benchmarking indicate that the Office's ICT function is very efficient with total annual expenditure only around 40% of comparable agencies and with per head ICT costs around 50% less.
+Results from benchmarking indicate that the Office's ICT function is very efficient with total annual expenditure only around 40% of comparable agencies and with per head ICT costs around 50% less.

-In 2016-17, the OOSGG will implement a significant upgrade to its information and records management arrangements.
-The upgrade involves the introduction of an Electronic Documents and Records Management System together with a redeveloped policy and procedural framework.
-The new framework features an OOSGG-specific Records Authority that has been developed in collaboration with the National Archives of Australia.
-The new arrangements will provide the basis for improvements in business processes in the OOSGG and ensure ongoing compliance with our legislative and government policy requirements, such as the Digital Continuity 2020 policy.
+The OOSGG has just implemented a significant upgrade to its information and records management arrangements.
+The upgrade involved the introduction of an Electronic Documents and Records Management System together with a redeveloped policy and procedural framework.
+The new framework features an OOSGG-specific Records Authority that was developed in collaboration with the National Archives of Australia.
+The new arrangements provide the basis for improvements in business processes in the OOSGG and ensure ongoing compliance with our legislative and government policy requirements, such as the Digital Continuity 2020 policy.